-- (a) This code requires stormwater management systems for all new development and most redevelopment (see § 10-321).
-Development that is not subject to those requirements, such as single-family and two-family dwellings on existing lots, can also flood surrounding lots and streets, especially if the lot is raised higher than adjoining properties or if rainfall is concentrated by gutters and downspouts and discharged without an opportunity for percolation. - (b) To minimize neighborhood flooding from normal daily rainfall, a fill permit must be obtained from the town when fill material is to be placed on lots that have not previously complied with § 10-321: - (1) When a lot has been filled more than an average of 6 inches above adjoining lots, the fill permit application must show how normal rainfall will be contained within the lot using one or more of the following methods or equivalent solution: - a.
-Gutters and downspouts that collect rainwater must discharge into exfiltration trenches (french drains), or into a subsurface drainfield that meets the construction standards of F.A.C.
-64E-6.014(5) (the depth, location and setback standards for drainfields need not be met), or onto substantially flat and porous surfaces such as: - 1.
-Sodded lawns. - 2.
-Clean (washed) gravel or sand over a well-drained base. - 3.
-Porous (pervious) paving. - b.
-Roof areas not served by gutters and downspouts must not drain to impervious surfaces, and must not drain to pervious
+- (a) Chapter 10 of this code requires stormwater management systems for new development (see § 10-321).
+Development that is not subject to those requirements, such as single-family and two-family dwellings on existing lots, can also flood surrounding lots and streets, especially if the lot is raised higher than adjoining properties or if rainfall is concentrated by gutters and downspouts and discharged without an opportunity for infiltration. - (b) To minimize neighborhood flooding from normal daily rainfall, a fill permit must be obtained from the town when fill material is to be placed on lots that would raise the elevation more than an average of 6 inches above adjoining lots.
+The fill permit application must show how normal rainfall will have an opportunity to infiltrate into the ground within the lot using one or more of the following methods or equivalent solution: - (1) Gutters and downspouts that collect rainwater must discharge into exfiltration trenches (french drains), or into a subsurface drainfield that meets the construction standards of F.A.C.
+64E-6.014(5) (the percolation, depth, location, and setback standards for drainfields need not be met), or onto substantially flat and porous surfaces such as: - a.
+Sodded lawns. - b.
+Clean (washed) gravel or sand over a well-drained base. - c.
+Porous (pervious) paving. - (2) Roof areas not served by gutters and downspouts must not drain to impervious surfaces, and must not drain to pervious surfaces that are sloped in excess of 5%.

-- surfaces that are sloped in excess of 5%.
-Surfaces not meeting these requirements must be designed to detain or deflect rainfall, for instance through the use of earthen ridges, curbs, or retaining walls that prevent rainfall from running onto adjoining lots or streets. - (2) Additions to, renovations of, and replacements for single-family and two-family dwellings that include the installation of gutters and downspouts must also obtain a fill permit showing discharge from the downspouts being directed to the same standards as for filled lots.
+Surfaces not meeting these requirements must be designed to detain or deflect rainfall, for

+- instance through the use of earthen ridges, curbs, or retaining walls that prevent average rainfall from running onto adjoining lots or streets. - (c) Additions to, renovations of, and replacements for single-family and two-family dwellings that include the installation of gutters and downspouts must also obtain a fill permit showing discharge from the downspouts being directed to the same standards as for filled lots.